Kissing hands

-To kiss hands is a constitutional term used in the United Kingdom to refer to the formal installation of the prime minister or other Crown-appointed government ministers to their office.
+"To kiss hands" is a constitutional term used in the United Kingdom to refer to the formal installation of the prime minister or other government ministers to their office.

 Overview

-In the past, the term referred to the requirement that the office-holder actually kiss the hands of the monarch as a symbol of personal fealty and loyalty, that fealty and loyalty being a requirement to serve in the King's or Queen's government.
+In the past, the term referred to the requirement that the actually kiss the hands of the monarch as a symbol of personal fealty and loyalty, that fealty and loyalty being a requirement to serve in the King's or Queen's government.